PhD Student Profiles

 Emily graduated with a Master of Arts degree in Art History from Florida State University in 2020, focusing on early modernity and German printmaking.
 During her graduate studies, Emily has presented at the Saint Louis University Medieval and Renaissance Studies Symposium, the Southeastern College Art Conference (SECAC) and the Newberry Center for Renaissance Studies Graduate Student Conference supported by a Newberry Renaissance Consortium Grant.
 Her review of Monique Kornell’s Flesh and Bones: The Art of Anatomy (2022) was published in Comitatus (2023).

-She completed a summer research fellowship at the University of Alabama’s Reynolds-Finley historical library (2022) and has been awarded a Kress Language Schools Fellowship to study German at Middlebury Language Schools (2023).
-Emily has received the Florence Teaching Appointment (2024) and currently serves on the Department of Art History’s Graduate Student Symposium Committee (2024-25).
+She completed a summer research fellowship at the University of Alabama’s Reynolds-Finley historical medical library (2022) and has been awarded a Kress Language Schools Fellowship to study German at Middlebury Language Schools (2023).
+In the summer of 2025, Emily was granted a research fellowship at Yale University’s Beinecke Rare Book and Manuscript Library.